 - Download and use the free RoadReady app to track your driving time.
-RoadReady tracks your teen's driving hours until you reach the state requirements. - 3.
+RoadReady tracks your teen's driving hours until you reach the state requirements.
+You can print out the log straight from the app. - 3.
 Turn in your log when applying for your license.